capillariesio/capillaries/doc/binconfig.md

 # Toolbelt, Daemon, and Webapi configuration

-Executables that use Capillaries need to be able to access the message queue (RabbitMQ) and the database (Cassandra).
+Executables that use Capillaries need to be able to access the message queue and the database (Cassandra).
 There are also some settings that may be helpful during troubleshooting and performance tuning in specific environments.
 All these settings are managed by EnvConfig (`capi*.json` file residing in the binary's directory).

 ## handler_executable_type
 Name of the [queue](glossary.md#processor-queue) this executable consumes messages from.
 Also used by the logger to identify the source of each log message, so it makes sense to assign a distinct handler_executable_type value to each binary - [Daemon](glossary.md#daemon), [Toolbelt](glossary.md#toolbelt), [Webapi](glossary.md#webapi).